connexcs/docs/getting-started.md

 * Address: Users will write the "Address" of the Carrier.
 Users will add two addresses with country and postcode.
 * Pre Ring Timeout and Post Ring Timeout: Users will set the "Pre Ring Timeout" and "Post Ring Timeout" in the given text fields.

-[carrier-sorting]
+![alt text][carrier-sorting]

-Users can also check/filter the status of the Carriers.
+Users can also check/filter the status of the Carriers:

 1. Click on the button named Active.
 2. Select an option from the dropdown menu.
 3. Results will show up according to the selected option.